Battle of Fairfax Court House (1861)

 The Battle of Fairfax Court House was the first land engagement of the American Civil War with fatal casualties.
-On June 1, 1861, a Union scouting party clashed with the local militia in the village of Fairfax, Virginia, resulting in the first deaths in action, and the first wounding of a field-grade officer.
+On June 1, 1861, a Union scouting party clashed with the local militia in Fairfax, Virginia, resulting in the war's first deaths in action, and the first wounding of a field-grade officer.

 The Union had sent a regular cavalry patrol under Lieutenant Charles H. Tompkins to estimate enemy numbers in the area.
 At Fairfax Court House, they surprised a small Confederate rifle company under Captain John Q. Marr, and took some prisoners.
 Marr rallied his unit, but was killed, and command was taken over by a civilian ex-governor of Virginia, William Smith, who forced the Union to retreat.

 The engagement is judged to have been inconclusive.
-The Union did not gain the intelligence it was seeking, and had to delay its drive on Richmond, thus enabling the Confederates to build up their strength at Manassas in advance of the much-bigger battle there, the following month.
-Tompkins was criticised for exceeding his orders, although they had been somewhat imprecise.
+The Union did not gain the intelligence it was seeking, and had to delay its drive on Richmond, thus enabling the Confederates to build up their strength at Manassas in advance of the much larger bigger battle there, the following month.
+Tompkins was criticized for exceeding his orders, although they had been somewhat imprecise.

 Background

-On April 15, 1861, the day after the surrender of Fort Sumter in the harbor of Charleston, South Carolina to Confederate forces, President Abraham Lincoln called for 75,000 volunteers to reclaim federal property and to suppress the rebellion begun by the seven Deep South states which had formed the Confederate States of America (Confederacy).
+On April 15, 1861, the day after the surrender of Fort Sumter in the harbor of Charleston, South Carolina to Confederate forces, President Abraham Lincoln called for 75,000 volunteers to reclaim federal property and to suppress the rebellion begun by the seven Deep South states, which had formed the Confederate States of America (Confederacy).
 Four Upper South States, including Virginia, refused to furnish troops for this purpose and began the process of secession from the Union with the intent of joining the Confederacy.

 On April 17, the Virginia Secession Convention began in Richmond, Virginia for the purpose of considering the secession of Virginia.
 A majority of the delegates immediately passed an ordinance of secession and authorized the governor to call for volunteers to join the military forces of Virginia to defend the state against Federal military action.
 Virginia Governor John Letcher appointed Robert E. Lee as commander in chief of Virginia’s army and navy forces on April 22, at the grade of major general.
 On April 24, Virginia and the Confederate States agreed that the Virginia forces would be under the overall direction of the Confederate President pending completion of the process of Virginia joining the Confederate States.
 These actions effectively took Virginia out of the Union despite the scheduling of a popular vote on the question of secession for May 23.

 The popular vote of May 23, ratified the secession of Virginia.
 Virginia Governor Letcher issued a proclamation officially transferring Virginia forces to the Confederacy on June 6.
 Major General Lee, as commander of the state forces, issued an order in compliance with the proclamation on June 8.